dmitriano/Awl/README.md

     ./AwlTest --filter ".*"

-It potentially can format your hard drive.
+they potentially can format your hard drive.